 Bio

-Outside of chamber music, Karen is also active as a freelancer, and has performed with the Houston Symphony, the San Antonio Symphony, the Ebony Opera Guild, Orchestra X (Houston), the American Radio Chamber Orchestra, the Composers Orchestra of Houston, the Millennial Choirs and Orchestra (Orange County, CA), Alliance Brass, Ambient Brass, and the Texas Brass.
-In 2020, she was scheduled to perform as guest soloist with the Youth Wind Ensemble of the Pacific Symphony, and has also been featured numerous times at the International Trombone Festival, most notably as a founding member of the Composers Workshop, an initiative for new music.
+Outside of chamber music, Karen is an active freelancer and has performed with the Millennial Choirs and Orchestra (Orange County, CA), the Houston Symphony, the San Antonio Symphony, the Ebony Opera Guild, Orchestra X (Houston), the American Radio Chamber Orchestra, the Composers Orchestra of Houston, Alliance Brass, Ambient Brass, and the Texas Brass.
+In 2020, she was a guest soloist with the Youth Wind Ensemble of the Pacific Symphony, performing John Mackey’s Harvest.

 Master of Music, M.M., Trombone, Rice University, 1999